Tanq16/blog_site/_posts/homelab/2025-01-29-homelab-npm.md

 The `external: true` being added here signifies the use of a network defined for another container i.e., a pre-existing network.

-> Remember to take a note of the ports on which the services run before removing the exposed ports part, so they can be added to NPM and you don't have to hunt for what port it was.
+> Remember to take a note of the exposed ports in the previous definition file, so they can be referred to inside NPM and you don't have to hunt for what port the service usually runs on.
 {: .prompt-tip }

 Now, each service can be added to NPM control plane as a new proxy host using the service container name (as defined in the stack) as the hostname and the service's operating port for the port.

 After this step, your service should be reachable via the domain, example - `vikunja.revp.home` and present a valid SSL certificate.
-At this point, Cloudflare tunnels can be configured properly to point to the the same addresses as setup in the NPM control plane (`http(s)://container_name:service_port`).
+At this point, Cloudflare tunnels can also be configured properly to point to the same addresses as setup in the NPM control plane (like `http(s)://container_name:service_port`).
 Additionally, keep in mind that the container running the Cloudflare connector agent should also use the same network as the services so it can route to those containers.

-> Actually, it won't be reachable just yet because `revp.home` routes to Cloudflare instead of the home server.
-Read the next subsection to fix that.
+> Actually, it won't be reachable from the internal network just yet because `revp.home` routes to Cloudflare instead of the home server.
+Read on to fix that.
 {: .prompt-info }

 ### Finishing off Domain Setup

 To allow NPM to be reached via the same domain locally, use a DNS sinkhole to rewrite requests to the domain.
 That way all local network requests to `revp.home` will be routed to the IP of the server hosting the homelab.
+As an example, setting this up in AdGuard Home includes clicking on `Filters` and then `DNS Rewrites`.
+Here, you should add two routes &rarr;

+- `*.revp.home` pointing to your NPM server IP (like 192.168.99.44)
+- `revp.home` pointing to your NPM server IP (like 192.168.99.44)

+> It's always a good idea to set your server to a static IP.
+{: .prompt-tip }

 ## Fin